 History of Minelaying

-Landmines were laid in the West Bank by both the Jordanian and Israeli armies in a number of phases, with both anti-personnel (AP) and anti-tank (AT) mines used.
+Landmines were laid in the West Bank by both the Jordanian and Israeli armies in a number of phases.

 The 1947 partitioning of Palestine resulted in the West Bank being controlled by Jordanian forces.
-War broke out between Israel and the neighbouring Arab states in 1948 but ground fighting in the West Bank was limited, and only a few areas were mined in an attempt to inhibit Israeli incursions.
+War broke out between Israel and the neighboring Arab states in 1948 but ground fighting in the West Bank was limited, and a few areas only appear to have been mined in an attempt to inhibit Israeli incursions.
 However, the build-up to the Six-Day War of 1967 resulted in considerably more minelaying by the Jordanian Army to defend against Israeli counter attacks.

-Following Israel’s capture of the West Bank in 1967 the Israeli Army laid mines in the Jordan Valley to protect its new frontier with Jordan.
+Following Israeli’s capture of the West Bank in 1967 the Israeli Army laid mines in the Jordan Valley to protect its new frontier with Jordan.